thomas-melville/myNotes/General/Career_Development/Java/RxJava/RxJava.md

 flatMap(...)

-map the input event to multiple different output events
+map the input event to multiple different output events on the same stream.
+**OR**
+takes events from an Observable and maps each event to a separate observable, then flattens those observables into a single observable.

+An example would be recursively listing all files in a directory tree. each event can be a file, or a directory which will be expanded to a stream of files and directories.

 ### Scanning